pkkshadow/Volt-Mod/README.md

 # Volt-Mod
 This is a pcb for four digital volt meters from banggood/ebay and four trimmer potentiometers with two positions for two different types.
 The pads for the pots are conencted correctly.
+The files are uploaded seperatly and in the zip file.

 https://www.banggood.com/0_28-Inch-Mini-Digital-Voltage-Checker-DC-0-100V-3-Cables-with-Protection-p-1268222.html